Mrpayami/win-security/README.md

 This loop is repeated and if he logs in again and if the folder does not exist, he locks it again until the folder exists.
 The command to run the bat file is executed in secret without displaying it on the screen

+### copy run_hidden.vbs in shell:startup and edit Files and add check_folder.bat location in .vbs files
 ### dotnet-figlet
 #### .NET global tool to convert in a figlet representation the given text.